assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 the underlying layer to achieve a one round-trip overhead (instead of two).
 Application layer messages (AppPacket:s) are sent by both client and server in any order.
-The notation "E()" is used to denote authenticated encryption, see the section on EncryptedMessage.
-This notation may be omitted for clarity, all messages following M1, M2 are always encrypted.
+The notation "E()" is used to denote authenticated encryption, see the section on [EncryptedMessage](#encryptedmessage).
+This notation may be omitted for clarity.
+Note that only M1 and M2 are sent in cleartext, M3 and all subsequent packets are always encrypted.

-A Salt Channel session can also consist of the A1 and A2 messages.
-The A1A2 session allows the client to ask the server about its public server protocol information.

-    Session = A1 A2

-The session is finished after A2.
-Note that there is no confidentiality or integrity protection for the A1A2 session, the messages are sent in cleartext.

 An overview of a typical Salt Channel session is shown below.